Sega Saturn

 1996

-Like the first Panzer Dragoon, Zwei is a 3D “on rails” shooter that places the player on the back of a dragon.
-What sets the Panzer games apart from other games in the genre is the ability aim in multiple directions.
+Like the first Panzer Dragoon, Zwei is an “on rails” shooter that places the player on the back of a dragon.
+What sets the Panzer series apart from other games in the genre is the ability aim in multiple directions.
 Even as your dragon continues to move forward through the levels, you will have the ability to rotate 360º in the saddle in order to destroy enemies beside or behind you.
 The sequel provides players with more ways to deal with their enemies.
 You can rapidly fire away with your laser gun, lock onto enemies with the dragon’s homing missiles, or unleash the destructive power of the new berserk attack.
 Zwei is considerably deeper than the original, with branching paths and alternate routes contributing to higher replay value.
 The levels themselves are also more varied, and many have your dragon running on the ground instead of flying in the air.
 This allows for more claustrophobic environments and provides more opportunities for your enemies to sneak up on you.
 The massive insect-like monster that chases you through the forest made for an epic boss battle.
-One of the most memorable aspects of Zwei was the manner in which your dragon evolves.
+One of the most memorable aspects of Zwei is the manner in which your dragon evolves.
 Based on your performance, your dragon will undergo physical changes and increase its strength as you advance through the game.
 Panzer Dragoon built a solid foundation and Zwei was everything a sequel should be.

 6